New models of NHS Care

-In February 2018 NHS England announced that ACSs would now be known as Integrated Care Systems (LCSs); this is due to the negative association with accountable care in the USA.
+In February 2018 NHS England announced that ACSs would now be known as Integrated Care Systems (ICSs); this is due to the negative association with accountable care in the USA.

 More details on ACO and ACS can be found at our Accountable Care Organisation page here.

 According to NHS England, there are three contract possibilities for these new models of care:

 - A ‘virtual’ contract, under which individual providers and commissioning contracts are bound together by an ‘alliance’ agreement.